 Address: Plaça Leonardo da Vinci 4-5, Parc del Forum, 08019, Barcelona

-Metro – L4 (yellow line).
+- Metro – L4 (yellow line).
 Maresme-Forum station (Rambla Prim exit)

-By Bus – 43, H16(Forum ), 7, 36, 99, tourist bus (green route, operates from 15/04 to 25/09), B23
+- Bus – 43, H16(Forum ), 7, 36, 99; in the same vein, there are tourist bus (green route, operates from 15/04 to 25/09), B23

-Bicing – nearest stations: 158 Rambla Primand 160-Av.
+- Biking – moreover the nearest stations: 158 Rambla Primand 160-Av.
 Eduard Maristany, 1-Forum

-Museu Blau: €6, Museu Blau Reduced Admission €2.70
+- Museu Blau: €6, Museu Blau Reduced Admission €2.70

-Temporary exhibition: €5, Temporary exhibition Reduced Admission €3.50
+- Temporary exhibition: €5; Temporary exhibition, Reduced Admission €3.50

-Combined admission fee, Museu Blau – Botanical Garden: €7, Reduced €3.50
+- Combined admission fee, Museu Blau – Botanical Garden: €7, Reduced €3.50

-Combined admission fee, permanent exhibition “Planeta Vida” – temporary exhibition: €9
+- Combined admission fee, permanent exhibition “Planeta Vida” – temporary exhibition: €9

-October – February: Tuesday-Friday 10-18h, Saturdays 10-19h, Sundays and holidays 10-20h
+- October – February: Tuesday-Friday 10-18h, Saturdays 10-19h, Sundays and holidays 10-20h

-March – September: Tuesday-Saturday 10-19h, Sundays and holidays 10-20h
+- March – September: Tuesday-Saturday 10-19h, Sundays and holidays 10-20h